Marine Energy – Wave and Offshore Wind Power

 - Modeled estimates show that the coastal grid could absorb 430 megawatts of new distributed energy generation without requiring infrastructure upgrades to cross-coast range transmission.

 Within three nautical miles of the state coastline is the Oregon Territorial Sea.
-The territorial sea and seafloor are under the jurisdiction of the state.
+The territorial sea and seafloor are considered under the jurisdiction of the state.
 Beyond the territorial sea boundary is the Outer Continental Shelf, which is under federal jurisdiction.

 Regulation of marine renewable energy depends on whether the project is in Oregon’s waters or federal waters.
 If the project is located in Oregon’s Territorial Sea, it must follow the regulatory structure laid out in Part 5 of the Territorial Sea Plan, adopted by the state in January 2013.
 In addition to establishing standards and process for marine energy projects, it directs regulating agencies engaged in siting in the territorial sea to “[e]ncourage the research and responsible development of ocean-based renewable energy sources including wave, tidal, and wind that meet the state’s need for economic and affordable sources of renewable ocean energy.”